Soursobs

 Geoff Manning writes in his Insight into South Australian History, “Aching gardeners will be enchanted to know that the chiropractor's friend, the sour sobs, were deliberately imported from Tasmania, whither the beastly things had been introduced!”

 When Sour sobs first emerge, they can easily be mistaken for clover.
 There are several ways to identify a sour sob when it is young, but by far, the easiest is to pull one out.
 If the weed looks like clover and has a single, long, white, tuberous root, then it is almost certainly a Sour sob.
-Of course, as they mature, they send up a familiar yellow flower which will give them away straight away.
+Of course, as they mature, they send up a familiar yellow flower, which will give them away immediately.

 What makes Soursobs so persistent is that they have bulbs and bulbils attached to their root systems.
-Most people have heard of a bulb but maybe not a bulbil.
+Most people have heard of a bulb, but maybe not a bulbil.
 A bulbil is a small secondary type bulb that is attached to the root.
 At the right time in the plant's life cycle, it will detach from the main plant and produce a new sour sob of its own.
 When the weed is physically removed, mown off or poisoned, the bulbils remain in the soil and simply send another stand to the surface, which is less than outstanding news for anyone wanting to get rid of them.
-Each sour sob weed produces, on average 1 bulb and up to 20 bulbils making them highly invasive and hard to control.
+Each sour sob weed produces, on average, one bulb and up to 20 bulbils, making them highly invasive and hard to control.

 An interesting point to consider when tackling sour sobs is that each bulb or bulbil can only produce one sour sob.
 Once you remove the sour sob, then the bulb dies.
-In this way, persistent removal of the weed will eventually conquer it, especially if you remove it while it's a juvenile and has not yet formed its own bulbils.
+In this way, persistent weed removal will eventually conquer it, especially if you remove it while it's a juvenile and has not yet formed its own bulbils.

 There are many methods of removal, some more effective than others.
-Eradication can take several years of repetitive removal, either by physical or chemical means, before you kill off all the bulbs and bulbils in the soil.
+Eradication can take several years of repetitive removal, either physically or chemically, before you kill off all the bulbs and bulbils in the soil.
 The aim of the game is to restrict the weed’s capacity to produce bulbils and ultimately exhaust the bulbs that already exist in the soil.

-3) Try a selective herbicide mixed with a wetting agent. such as Amgrow Bin-Die.
+Use a selective herbicide mixed with a wetting agent.
+Use chemicals such as Bow and Arrow.
 Selective herbicides will target the weed and won't harm the lawn, provided that you spray at the recommended rate.
-Mix a wetting agent with the chemical for better results - use about 5-10ml per 5 litre mix you make up.
-You'll need to spray at least 3 times at monthly intervals to have any success with this method.
+Mix a wetting agent with the chemical for better results.
+To have any success with this method, you'll need to spray at least three times at monthly intervals and expect the sour sob to die slowly.

 Persistence is the key.
-However you choose to remove sour sobs, do it often in order to win the battle.
-Expect to continue to treat for sour sobs for 2-3 seasons in order to achieve any level of control.
-Remember that you will no doubt have an extensive collection of bulbs and bulbils that will progressively come up during the cold months.
+However you choose to remove sour sobs, do it often to win the battle.
+Expect to continue treating for sour sobs for 2-3 seasons to achieve any level of control and remember that you will no doubt have a fair amount of bulbs and bulbils that will progressively come up during the cold months.
 You want to kill these weeds before they produce bulbils of their own.

 Removing soursobs in a kikuyu lawn